Proline-catalyzed aldol reactions: History

 In 1971, Escher headed a research group at Schering AG examining reactions under non-biological conditions: (S)-Proline (47 mol%) and 1N perchloric acid in acetonitrile at 80 °C. They observed condensation to the conjugated alkene, but discarded the result as not particularly useful.
 Their work would not become common knowledge for another 37 years, when a new group at Schering analyzed extensions to the reaction, by then associated with Hajos and Parrish.

 Meanwhile, Hajos and Parrish examined similar reactions at Hoffmann-La Roche under quasi-biological conditions.
 Their reaction sequence produced bicyclic ketol intermediates in good yield, which, to their surprise, exhibited circular dichroism corresponding to a large enantiomeric excess.
 A single-crystal X-ray diffraction study confirmed this hypothesis, showing an axial methyl and equatorial hydroxyl group, as in digitoxigenin's CD-ring:

 Hajos and Parrish published and patented their results in 1974, and then the field lay dormant.

-In 2000, Barbas' group at Scripps began investigating antibodies for a series of aldolase enzymes, known to operate through an enamine intermediate, and discovered that one of their antibodies catalyzed an intermolecular Hajos-Parrish-Eder-Saurt-Wiechert reaction.
+In 2000, Barbas' group at Scripps began investigating antibodies for a series of aldolase enzymes, known to operate through an enamine intermediate, and discovered that one of their antibodies catalyzed an intermolecular Hajos-Parrish-Eder-Sauer-Wiechert reaction.
 Searching the literature, they noticed that Hajos et al had already identified a similar reaction, and began investigating whether simple enamines could substitute for their antibodies.
 Indeed, proline did, albeit at higher concentrations than in the original 1970s reports:

 The acetone excess suppresses various possible side-reactions: the ketone and proline to an oxazolidinone; and two copies of the aldehyde and proline decarboxylating to an azomethine ylide.

 The flurry of research sparked by this publication clarified multiple long-standing questions.
 The mechanism of the reaction had remained in question, but Barbas' group showed that it occurred through combined iminium-enamine catalysis.
 Barbas' collaborator List also extended the reaction to asymmetric prochiral ketones:List and Notz also revealed that proline and 5,5-dimethyl thiazolidinium-4-carboxylate appeared to be optimal catalysts within a large group of screened amines.

 In 2002 the Macmillan group demonstrated a proline-catalyzed aldol reaction between aldehydes.
 This reaction is unusual because in general aldehydes will self-condense.(S)-1-(2-pyrrolidinylmethyl)-pyrrolidine salts would forme the basis for the development of diamine organocatalysts that have proven effective in a wide variety or organocatalytic reactions.